naokazuterada/MarkdownTOC/README.md

 ## Feature

+- Insert Table of Contents depending on headings in document
+- Search headings below cursor position (when you select "Insert TOC" menu)
-- Auto linking if heading has anchor
+- Auto linking when heading has anchor
 - Refresh contents when file is saving

 ## Installing